Nagaoka-kyō

 Nagaoka-kyō (長岡京) was the capital of Japan from 784 to 794.
-Its location was in Otokuni District, Yamashiro Province, corresponding to a 4.3 x 5.3 kilometer area spanning the borders of modern cities of Mukō and Nagaokakyō, Kyoto, the town of Ōyamazaki, and the Nishikyō-ku ward of the city of Kyoto.
+Its location was in Otokuni District, Yamashiro Province, corresponding to a 4.3 x 5.3 kilometer area spanning the borders of the modern cities of Mukō and Nagaokakyō, Kyoto, the town of Ōyamazaki, and the Nishikyō-ku ward of the city of Kyoto.
 The ruins of the palace have been found in the Kaidecho neighbourhood of the city of Mukō and have been designated as a National Historic Site since 1964, with the area under protection expanded in 2016.

 Overview

 Nagaoka-kyō was built by order of Emperor Kanmu, who instructed that the new capital be established 40 kilometers north of Heijō-kyō in an attempt to overcome Heijō-kyō's various geographical weaknesses.
-Nagaoka-kyō, was situated at the confluence point of three major rivers, where the Katsura River and the Uji River, formed the Yodo River.
+Nagaoka-kyō was situated at the confluence point of three major rivers, where the Katsura River and Uji River formed the Yodo River.
 A port called Yamazakitsu was established to unload goods from all over the country, where they were transferred to small ships.
 This made it easy to transport supplies efficiently by boat to Nagaoka-kyō, whereas Heijō-kyō could only be reached by land routes.
-In addition, Ogura Pond which existed at the time to the southeast of Nagaoka-kyō expected to be used as a logistics base.
+In addition, Ogura Pond, which existed at the time to the southeast of Nagaoka-kyō, was expected to be used as a logistics base.

 Archaeological excavations have revealed that almost every house in Nagaoka-kyō had a well, and measures were also taken to deal with sewage, both of which had been problems in Heijō-kyō.
 Running water from the side of the road was drawn into houses to flush away excrement.
 The natural spring water from the northwest of Nagaoka-kyō naturally flowed southeast through the city, which was built on a gentle slope, and this washed away filth into the river, keeping the city clean.

 The imperial palace was situated on a minor plateau 15 meters higher than the city, visually demonstrating the authority of the emperor, whereas Heijō-kyō was completely flat.
-Furthermore, the main seaport of Naniwa-tsu on the Seto Inland Sea has silted up and was increasingly unusable.
-The location of Nagaoka-kyō facilities the development of a new route via the Kanzaki River towards Lake Biwa an Omi Province.
+Furthermore, the main seaport of Naniwa-tsu on the Seto Inland Sea had silted up and was increasingly unusable.
+The location of Nagaoka-kyō facilitated the development of a new route via the Kanzaki River towards Lake Biwa and Omi Province.

 The new capital was also intended to rectify Heijō-kyō's various political weaknesses.
 Per the Shoku Nihongi, Emperor Kanmu consulted closely with Fujiwara no Tanetsugu on the location of the new capital.
 Nagaoka happened to be Tanetsugu's family home, and a strong support base for the Fujiwara clan.
 Other reasons included a desire for distance from the increasingly politicized clergy of the great Buddhist establishments in Heijō-kyō, and a desire to improve relations with the economically powerful toraijin immigrant clans of southern Yamashiro Province from whom his mother was descended.